Common Power Query errors & how to fix them

 Click File > Option Settings > Query Options.

-The Query Options window dialog box.
+The Query Options window dialog box appears.
 Select Privacy > Always ignore Privacy Level settings, then click OK.

 Ignore Privacy settings